Curley, Schultz and Spanier May Serve Time in Jail in Penn State Scandal, But it Doesn't Feel Like Enough

-Fans of the defense, clearly, were outraged that Spanier - an innocent man, in their eyes - was convicted of anything, even though the excuse of political motivation seems to shift every time there's a new Pennsylvania attorney general's office.
+Fans of the defense, clearly, were outraged that Spanier - an innocent man, in their eyes - was convicted of anything.
+"Political motivation" seemed to be their excuse for convicting Spanier - even though the excuse of political motivation seems to shift every time there's a new Pennsylvania attorney general's office.
 (Since the original case came about, there have been three.)

-Any time about Penn State's misdeeds in the sad saga of Jerry Sandusky are brought to light, the same people circle the wagons, for and against.
+It seems like any time Penn State's institutional misdeeds in the sad saga of Jerry Sandusky are brought to light, the same people circle the wagons, for and against.
 Few minds appear to ever be changed.

 But I'm still enraged by it all over again, every time I read about it.

-The broad strokes of what happened in 1998 and 2001, two separate incidents involving Sandusky and children and the Lasch building showers, haven't really changed after this trial.
+The broad strokes of the events of 1998 and 2001, two separate incidents involving Sandusky and children and the Lasch building showers, haven't really changed after this trial.

 In 1998, campus police wrote up a report about Jerry Sandusky allegedly molesting a boy in the shower.
 Through email, Gary Schultz and Tim Curley were aware of the police report, and Curley once even emailed Schultz and said "Coach [Paterno] is eager to know where this stands."
 We also learned after the most recent trial, Schultz also kept notes on the incident, and kept a secret file on the case in his office, but there wasn't a bombshell moment to reveal.

 "As a rule, I tried to keep the president well informed," Schultz said in this trial for the prosecution, specifically about the 1998 allegation.
 "Something of this magnitude he should know about."